-6.019 Resolution to Authorize the Conveyance of City Owned Real Property: (1) The North Carolina Civil War & Reconstruction History Center Foundation, and (2) Festival Park Plaza staff in the work session to prepare the necessary documentation required for that transfer pursuant to certain restrictions and with a reversionary clause should the project not go through.
+Mr. Kristoff Bauer, Deputy City Manager, stated the North Carolina Civil War and Reconstruction History Center Foundation has requested that the City of Fayetteville donate 17 parcels to them for construction of the North Carolina Civil War and Reconstruction History Center project.
+On January 2, 2018, City Council authorized staff in the work session to prepare the necessary documentation required for that transfer pursuant to certain restrictions and with a reversionary clause should the project not go through.
 Staff has prepared the documents and before the transfer can take place, the City Council must authorize the conveyance of the property in the form of a resolution.
 The City of Fayetteville purchased the Festival Park Plaza in June of 2011.
 As a part of the Downtown Development Agreement with PCH the City Council authorized the Manager to execute all necessary documents for the transactions included therein which included the sale of the Festival Park Plaza building.
 The sale closed in April of 2018.
 In reviewing the file, however, it was determined that state law requires a Resolution of the Council to specifically authorize that sale.
+Discussion ensued.